shifty13626/PlayConcerto-Back/README.md

-# SpotifyAPI
+# PlayConcerto API

 ## Language
 NodeJS

 ## Target
-Create a programme to get all music from the official Spotify API and create API to select music to create playlists.
+Create a web api that let a user to create its own playlists from a set of music, and navigate through it even offline.

 ## Contributor
-- Chloé
+- Chloé XAINTRAY
-- Alex
+- Alexandre MARIE
-- Ludo
+- Ludovic HAMEL